-Those pre-applications that are encouraged will be used to help SC begin planning for the application peer review process.
-SC's intent in discouraging submission of certain applications is to save the time and effort of applicants in preparing and submitting applications not responsive to this FOA.
+SC is committed to ensuring that a sufficient number of applicants will be encouraged to submit applications to foster a competitive merit review of the applications.
+SC's intent in discouraging submission of certain applications is to save the time and effort of applicants in preparing and submitting applications with a low likelihood of success.

 The PI will be automatically notified when the pre-application is encouraged or discouraged.
-The DOE SC Portfolio Analysis and Management System (PAMS) will send an email to the PI from

-PAMS.Autoreply@science.doe.gov, and the status of the pre-application will be updated at the PAMS website https://pamspublic.science.energy.gov/.
+The DOE SC Portfolio Analysis and Management System (PAMS) will send an email to the PI from PAMS.Autoreply@science.doe.gov, and the status of the pre-application will be updated at the PAMS website https://pamspublic.science.energy.gov/.
 Notifications are sent as soon as the decisions to encourage or discourage are finalized.